 Pay attention here, as many unwanted add-ons are already checked in this section.
 You don’t want to get over-charged for add-ons you don’t want to use.

-To begin with, you need to choose the tenure that you want the hosting space for.
-The highest tenure you chose, the cheaper it gets.
-If you chose, 60 months tenure, you are charged lesser than you will be charged for 12 months.
+To begin with, you need to choose the tenure for which you want the hosting space.
+The higher the tenure you choose, the cheaper it gets.
+If you choose a 60-month tenure, you will be charged less than you will be charged for 12 months.

 Step 4: Complete the purchase of Bluehost web hosting

-You’d see pay by Credit card, but you can click on “more payment options”, and then you can see the “Pay with PayPal” radio button.
+You’d see pay by Credit card, but you can click on “more payment options” and then see the “Pay with PayPal” radio button.

 I’d not recommend PayPal as it’s a payment channel.
 Though it’s safe, why take an unnecessary risk?
 So go ahead and make the payment.